 - shared-cache-mode Defines the way the L2 cache will operate.
 ALL means all entities cached.
 NONE means no entities will be cached.
 ENABLE_SELECTIVE means only cache the entities that are specified.
 DISABLE_SELECTIVE means cache all unless specified.
 UNSPECIFIED leaves it to DataNucleus. - validation-mode Defines the validation mode for Bean Validation.
-AUTO, CALLBACK or NONE. - jar-file name of a JAR file to scan for annotated classes to include in this persistence-unit. - mapping-file name of an XML "mapping" file containing persistence information to be included in this persistence-unit. - class name of an annotated class to include in this persistence-unit - properties properties defining the persistence factory to be used.
+AUTO, CALLBACK or NONE. - jar-file name of a JAR file to scan for annotated classes to include in this persistence-unit. - mapping-file name of an XML "mapping" file containing persistence information to be included in this persistence-unit.
+NOTE that the JPA spec defines a default file called META-INF/orm.xml that does not need to be specified. - class name of an annotated class to include in this persistence-unit - properties properties defining the persistence factory to be used.
 Please refer to EMF Properties for details